-Grant decided he wanted to make the puppy boxes so we purchased this design:
+We decided to make the puppy boxes so we purchased this design:

 When you purchase a design through the online store, pay attention to if the design is for personal use or if a commercial license is available.
 If you intended to make these and sell them, you will need the commercial license.
 This design says it is for personal use only, which is fine for gifting these on Valentine’s Day.